clamytoe/kitchenware_classifier/README.md

 In order to get things to work right the first time, extract it's contents into the `kitchenware_classifier/data/` folder.

+> **NOTE:** I've added the [extra images](https://www.kaggle.com/datasets/agrigorev/kitchenware-extra-images) that were given to the community by Walukagga Patrick.

 My tree structure looks like this:

 ```zsh